FEMA Supported COVID-19 Vaccination Sites Return To Florida City, Sweetwater This Week

 It is open from 7 a.m. to 7 p.m.

-No appointments are needed for these three walk-up sites.MORE NEWS: Miami Beach Received Limited Supply Of COVID-19 Vaccine, Hotline Set Up For Appointments
+No appointments are needed for these three walk-up sites.MORE NEWS: Child Tax Credit: 'IRS Not Set Up Currently To Provide Regular Monthly Payments,' Says Expert

 Vaccinations are given to people 50 and older, K-12 teachers and school employees, firefighters and police officers 50 years and older, and people with medical conditions who bring a doctor’s note or signed form from the Florida Department of Health.